ebabcock/PowerAfterChange/README.md

 library(PowerAfterChange)
 ```

-See the user guide vignette for examples.
+See the user guide vignette at
+<https://ebabcock.github.io/PowerAfterChange> for a simulated data
+example.